letapicode/i-ask-therefore-i-create/README.md

 Security scanning scripts are available under `tools/security`.
 CI runs these to generate `security-report.json` and `sbom.json` for each build.
 See `docs/security-scanning.md` for details.
+A daily security audit workflow runs `tools/security-audit.js` to collect vulnerability reports for the dashboard.

 ### Nx Cloud Caching